three-kinds/a3exception/README.md

 English | [简体中文](README_ZH.md)

-`a3exception` is a package for unifying exceptions.
+`a3exception` is a package for unifying exceptions during front-end and back-end communication.

 ## 1. Introduction